MM-MoralBench: A MultiModal Moral Evaluation Benchmark for Large Vision-Language Models: Discussion

-\textbf{Ethical and Social Concerns.} Our research performs a multimodal moral evaluation of LVLMs, probing potential moral issues within these models.
-All images in our benchmark are generated by SD3.0, and we have manually verified that they contain no identifiable data or depictions of explicit violence or gore, ensuring no adverse impact on individuals or communities.
+Our research performs a multimodal moral evaluation on LVLMs, probing potential moral issues within these models.
+We have manually verified all images in our benchmark and ensured that they contain no identifiable data or depictions of explicit violence or gore, ensuring no adverse impact on individuals or communities.
 While the benchmark includes moral violation scenarios that may be offensive or evoke discomfort, our aim is to provide new insights into the inherent moral understanding in LVLMs.
 We expect that our work will contribute to the development of reliable and safe AI models that are highly aligned with human values.

-\textbf{Limitations.} There exists certain limitations in our benchmark.
-On one hand, our moral scenario images are generated by the text-to-image diffusion model, SD3.0.
-Although SD3.0 is one of the most advanced generative models available, its outputs can still exhibit issues, such as extra limbs or cloned faces.
-We have manually filtered out images with obvious quality problems during the generation process to mitigate these effects.
-Secondly, we convey scene information through a multimodal approach by adding textual dialogue to the images, rather than using purely visual input.
-This design choice prevents us from isolating the influence of each modality on the model's moral abilities.
-Additionally, our instructions are relatively limited, relying solely on closed-ended multiple-choice questions without including open-ended VQA.
-We will explore ways to address these limitations in future work.